 Go for the Trendy and Cozy with Smaller House Designs

 The answer is an obvious “yes” for families who have discovered that “less is more” – beautiful, cozy, and just the ideal fit for their activities and lifestyles.
-With a range of gorgeous options at their fingertips, potential homeowners find decision-making a simpler and enjoyable task.
+With a range of attractive options at their fingertips, potential homeowners find decision-making a more straightforward and more enjoyable task.
 Some have gone vintage with Victorians, bungalows, Colonials, or cottages; others have gone with today’s Contemporary look in their new but fashionable 1000–1500-square-foot homes.

 Within these homes, there can be two or three bedrooms, two baths, open floor plans, modern kitchens, basements, and outdoor living features for relaxing and entertaining.
 From the exterior, they can be quaint, traditional, classic, definitely eye-catching, and full of character.
 Walk into one of the homes, and find smartly designed interiors and fixtures that are comfortable and imaginative.

 A delightful 1-story Craftsman-style home packs 3 bedrooms, 2 baths, walk-in closets, an open floor plan with a Great Room, front and rear porches, a two-bay garage, and other amenities in 1,381 square feet of living space.
 Check out the floor plan below (Plan #142-1153).

 In addition to the bedrooms and baths, the floor plan shows a walk-in pantry, an eat-in kitchen with a kitchen island, and a laundry/utility room (Plan #142-1153).